• Skip to primary navigation

 Instructions

-• In a small sauté pan, heat the oil, add the garam masala, paprika, cumin, coriander, turmeric, and cayenne, cook for about 2 - 3 minutes or until fragrant.
+• In a small sauté pan, heat the oil over medium-low heat.
+Add the garam masala, paprika, cumin, coriander, turmeric, and cayenne, and cook for about 2 - 3 minutes or until fragrant.
 Allow to cool completely.

 • Once cooled add to the yogurt along with the lemon juice, garlic, ginger, and salt.
 Mix well.